gummiks/idiffuse/README.md

 - iDiffuse can be used to calculate the expected diffuserd PSF size in different telescope systems.
 You can also calculate the expected PSF sizes using the following online calculator <a href='https://gummiks.github.io/idiffuse/diffuser_calculator/'>here</a>.

 # Documentation
-The documentation website for iDiffuse is available <a href='https://gummiks.github.io/idiffuse/installation/'>https://gummiks.github.io/idiffuse/</a>
+The documentation website for iDiffuse is available <a href='https://gummiks.github.io/idiffuse/'>https://gummiks.github.io/idiffuse/</a>

 # Installation
-Please see the documentation website: <a href='https://gummiks.github.io/idiffuse/installation/'>https://gummiks.github.io/idiffuse/installation/</a>
+Please see the documentation website for installation instructions: <a href='https://gummiks.github.io/idiffuse/installation/'>https://gummiks.github.io/idiffuse/installation/</a>

 # Tutorials / Getting started
 Either see: